DmitryLitvintsev/enstore2cta/docs/dcache_sfa.rst

 To read SFA files in dCache/CTA setup this relation has to translate in chimera.

-There is a solution for it, used by similat to SFA, SAPPHIRE system by dCache.
+There is a solution for it, used by similar to SFA, SAPPHIRE system by dCache.
 We need to translate::

  child_pnfsid, package_pnfsid ->
     -> dcache://dcache/?store=vo&group=file_family&bfid={child_pnfsid}:package_pnfsid

 I.e. the child/package relation exists as location in ``t_locationinfo`` Chimera table.
+As long as these locations exist dCache can read thise files from CTA using an hsm script.
+T.e.
+SAPPHIRE system is not need for reading of SFA files.

 This can be populated out of band.